Gateway connection

 We don't recommend disabling the Spamoborona protection, even if you're confident in your third-party security solution.

-You can only add an address to the whitelist via the API.
+You can whitelist an address only via the API.

-To manage the whitelist, use requests from the "Anti-spam" group.
+To manage the list, use requests from the "Anti-spam list" group.
+For more information on requests, see the Yandex 360 API documentation.

 Yandex technology designed to combat spam.